 What is the SMHP and the Health IT Roadmap?

-The District’s 2018 State Medicaid Health IT Plan (SMHP) presents a multi-year strategy and roadmap to guide the District’s investments in Health IT and HIE infrastructure.
-The SMHP is the culmination of a 10-month stakeholder engagement effort to better understand the health IT needs of stakeholders, including beneficiaries and providers in the District.
+The District’s 2018 State Medicaid Health IT Plan (SMHP) is DHCF’s 5-year roadmap for using health information technology (Health IT) to better connect District residents and providers and to ensure health information is available whenever and wherever it is needed.
+The SMHP is the culmination of a year-long stakeholder engagement effort to better understand the health IT needs of key District stakeholders, such as Medicaid beneficiaries and providers.